Troubleshooting

 <RaygunSettings apikey="paste_your_api_key_here" throwOnError="true"/>

-Internal errors will be sent to the OS the event viewer.
+Internal errors will be sent to the OS of the event viewer.
 Alternatively you could attach a trace listener and log to a text file as well.

 $apikey = 'paste_your_api_key_here'